 No one likes to see a generic email that is relevant, invaluable, and seems like some robot has sent it.
 More subscribers expect more personalized email experiences in their inboxes with the changing email landscape.

-Your subscribers are offering to hear from your brand, and thus, it’s your solemn duty to be more humanized in your email marketing efforts.
+Your subscribers are offering to hear from your brand; thus, it’s your solemn duty to be more humanized in your email marketing efforts.
 Adding a subscriber's first name in the subject line is only the tip of the iceberg.
-There is so much more you can do to add a personal touch to your email.
+You can do so much more to add a personal touch to your email, especially for new subscribers.
+Personalization and segmentation are crucial for creating a personalized experience for your new subscribers.
+For example, sending welcome emails is your first step to personalized email messages, providing a warm welcome for the new subscriber.

 Use your web, email, and CRM data to get insights into your user's behavior, and use this data to create personalized emails.